suprafrontal/hemato.ai.docs/source/index.html.md

 }
 ```

+## Private Key File
-2. A private key.
+A private key.
 Please follow the instructions from the "auth" section above and contact us at support@hemato.ai to enable your key. and provide you with your key ID.

+## Sample Code
+This code can be used as a starting point to build integration with Hemato.AI's diagnostic API.

+This sample code is currently only avalable in Go, please make sure you change the language to Go from the top right language selector to see the sample code.
+If you need support in other languages please feel free to reach out support@hemato.ai

 ```go